 In Canada, the 1997 federal Tobacco Act makes it an offence to sell or supply tobacco to anyone under the age of 18 or to sell individual cigarettes.
-Six provinces and one territory exceed this requirement, banning the sale or supply of tobacco to anyone under the age of 19 (Table YA.1).
+Six provinces and one territory exceed this requirement, banning the sale or supply of tobacco to anyone under the age of 19 (Table 1).
 On October 8, 2009, Bill C-32, the Cracking Down on Tobacco Marketing Aimed at Youth Act, an amendment to the Tobacco Act, received Royal Assent and became an Act of Parliament.
-Effective April 6, 2010, the youth access provisions in this federal bill include a ban on the manufacture or importation of flavoured tobacco products and a ban on the sale of cigarillos or blunt wraps in packs of less than 20.
-Effective July 5, 2010, Bill C-32 bans the sale of tobacco products with flavours (except menthol) or specific additives, e.g., caffeine, colouring agents or vitamins.
+Effective April 6, 2010, this federal bill bans the manufacture or importation of flavoured cigarettes, cigarillos and blunt wraps and the sale of cigarillos or blunt wraps in packs of less than 20.
+Effective July 5, 2010, Bill C-32 bans the sale of cigarettes, cigarillos and blunt wraps with flavours (except menthol) or specific additives, e.g., caffeine, colouring agents or vitamins.
 Nunavut (2004) and Yukon (2009) ban the sale of products that resemble tobacco products, e.g., candy cigarettes.
 Nova Scotia adopted legislation banning the sale of candy cigarettes in 1993 but has not proclaimed it into force.
-Nova Scotia and Alberta prohibit possession of tobacco by minors.
+Nova Scotia and Alberta prohibit possession of tobacco products by minors.
 In 2008, Health Canada found that nationally 86% of retailers were in compliance with youth access legislation.2